EsthebanHeredia/EsthebanHeredia/README.md

 - 👋 Hi, I’m @EsthebanHeredia
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in OOP, java and web development.
-- 🌱 I’m currently learning Javascript and his frameworks
+- 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on any tip about bootstrap
 - 📫 How to reach me "esthebanheredia15@gmail.com"

 <!---